 Is Rasmussen Affiliated With a Political Party?

 Rasmussen Reports is an independent polling firm.
-We do not endorse any political parties or special interest groups and do not receive funding from them.
-We make our money through selling sponsorships, subscriptions and advertising.
+We do not endorse any political parties or special interest groups.
 Additionally, Rasmussen Reports does not contribute to candidates or political parties.

 Is Rasmussen Associated With Media Outlets?

 Rasmussen Reports is an independent media organization that acts as a resource for a variety of broadcast, print and online press outlets.
 Our information is cited by journalists, researchers, analysts and educators across the globe.
 We welcome the opportunity to forge media partnerships with content exchange, with strict guidelines to assure we maintain our independence as a pollster.